Design thinking

 Clixo Classroom Pack - A Dive Into Our Design Process

-Last month we launched our first Clixo pack for group activities in educational settings.
+Last month we launched our first Clixo Classroom Pack for group activities in educational settings.
 We are proud to share the evolution of the project from conceptualization to realization in a discussion with Sebastian Morales, Clixo’s Director of Design.

 How was the Classroom Pack created?